 Experience #2 – I Felt Supported

 This story illustrates just the opposite.
-I’ve recently been having acupuncture and for a while I was seeing an acupuncturist who was charging session by session – let’s call him John.
-I had four sessions with John, after which I started to feel dissatisfied and because there was no clear outcome or result that we were heading towards.
+I had been having acupuncture and was seeing an acupuncturist who was charging session by session – let’s call him John.
+I had four sessions with John, after which I started to feel dissatisfied because there was no clear outcome or result that we were heading towards.
 I also started to doubt the process, wondering if he could really help me when he was just letting me come as and when I feel like it, rather than encouraging me to commit to a regular programme.

 Around that time somebody recommended another acupuncturist and because I’d made no commitment to John it was easy for me to switch to her – I’ll call her Laura.
 Once Laura had done the initial consultation she talked in very clear terms about the end result that I could expect to get as a result of working with her – which of course was the result that I was looking for.

 She told me how long she would expect it to take me to get there and she recommended that I see her once a week for six weeks and then go on to a monthly maintenance programme.
 She recommended that I purchase that six week package for £800.
 Now, I know that some of you would baulk at the idea of making that offer to one of your potential clients because you’d be thinking, “Oh, she’s going to think that I’m just trying to sell to her.
 She’s going to think I’m just wanting to get her money” but the experience for me as the client was quite different.